 Caution: Registry editing can cause serious problem and may potentially corrupt your operating system if incorrect changes are made.
 Please continue at your own risk.

-- On the Windows 10 start menu / search bar, search for and open “regedit” (Registry Editor).
+- On the Windows 10/11 start menu, search for and open “regedit” (Registry Editor).

 - In the Registry Editor window, navigate to the following path.